-In addition to the Quincy University Posting Policy, the following guidelines must be followed when posting at Quincy University:
+In addition to the Quincy University Posting Policy, the following guidelines must be adhered to when posting at Quincy University:

-1. Only offers specific to Quincy University community will be stamped (i.e. discounts w/ Quincy University ID, raffle or drawing entries for being Quincy University
+Only offers specific to QU community will be stamped (i.e. discounts w/ QU ID, raffle or drawing entries for being QU students, etc.).

-- students, etc.). - 2.
-Only ONE flyer/sign/poster is allowed on each bulletin board. - 3.
-Items to be placed on bulletin boards may not be larger than 81⁄2" x 11" in order that all items may be accommodated. - 4.
-It is the responsibility of the sponsoring organization to remove their posting within 24 hours following the advertised event. - 5.
-Items advertising alcohol, alcohol specials, or that promotes alcohol abuse will not be approved. - All bulletin boards on campus will be periodically checked by the Office of Student Development.
+Only ONE flyer/sign/poster is allowed on each bulletin board.
+Items to be placed on bulletin boards may not be larger than 81⁄2" x 11" in order that all items may be accommodated.

+It is the responsibility of the sponsoring organization to remove their posting within 24 hours following the advertised event.

+Items advertising alcohol, alcohol specials, or that promotes alcohol abuse will not be approved.

+All bulletin boards on campus will be periodically checked by the Office of Student Development.
 Unauthorized information will be removed.
-Businesses or organizations violating the established procedure will not be allowed to post on campus. - 7.
-Health & Fitness Center Bulletin Boards (2 maximum postings per event): at the elevator entrance on the main level (1); outside the locker rooms on the lower level. - 8.
-North Campus (3 maximum postings per event): at the main entrance of A Building (1); outside the auditorium on the 1st floor (1); outside classroom A101 on the 1st floor
+Businesses or organizations violating the established procedure will not be allowed to post on campus.